MicrosoftDocs/cpp-docs/docs/data/odbc/snapshot.md

 > [!NOTE]
 >  If you want to use both snapshots and dynasets, you must base them on two different `CDatabase` objects (two different connections).

  For more information about the properties snapshots share with all recordsets, see [Recordset (ODBC)](../../data/odbc/recordset-odbc.md).
-For more information about ODBC and snapshots*,* including the ODBC Cursor Library, see [ODBC](../../data/odbc/odbc-basics.md).
+For more information about ODBC and snapshots, including the ODBC Cursor Library, see [ODBC](../../data/odbc/odbc-basics.md).

 ## See Also
  [Open Database Connectivity (ODBC)](../../data/odbc/open-database-connectivity-odbc.md)